umbopepato/visua-website/_guide/visua-cli.md

 -p or --path [identityFilePath]
 ```

-Tells visua to use `identityFilePath` as main identity file instead of the default `./identity.css`.
+Tells visua to use `identityFilePath` as main identity file instead of the default `./identity.css`. `identityFilePath`
+can also be the path of a directory containing a file exactly called `identity.css`.

 #### List